 Moderator summary:

+Companies indicate that stage 3 issues mentioned above need RAN2 involvement.
+So, nothing can be further agreed now.

 Inter-donor topology redundancy

 Scenarios

 Contribution [1] (Samsung) indicates to change WA in last meeting to agreement.
 Contribution [3] proposed to discuss whether topology redundancy should include the transport of traffic via two or more boundary nodes (an example is given below), or otherwise how to avoid such a scenario.